ionic-team/ionic-docs/src/pages/appflow/cookbook/phonegap-build-migration.md

 That’s it! <strong>You’ve successfully migrated your app from PhoneGap Build to Ionic Appflow.</strong>

 While you can stop here and use Appflow as-is for your native iOS and Android builds, continue reading for details on how to convert your app to an Ionic app.
-While not required, it unlocks the full power of Ionic Appflow and offers you a modern app development experience.
+While not required, it offers a modern app development experience featuring an [open source UI toolkit](/docs/) with the latest iOS and Android designs, animations, and gestures.

 ## Migrating to Ionic

-In order to access the advanced features of Ionic Appflow as well as convert your existing app to Ionic, begin by installing the Ionic CLI.
+To begin the process of converting your existing app to Ionic, install the Ionic CLI first.

 > If you do not have Node or npm installed on your computer, you will need to do this before proceeding.
 If you need to install Node, please select the [current LTS version](https://nodejs.org).

-If you have not installed the Ionic CLI already, open your command line and run:
+Open your command line and run:

 ```shell
 $ npm i -g @ionic/cli